azurefireice/BuffDuty/README.md

 **/buffduty**

+Message will be posted to "raid" channel by default
 It also supports command line argument:

   * "s" or "say" - message will be posted to "say" channel
   * "r" or "raid" - message will be posted to "raid" channel

 _Hint_
 The way we currently using it - is we create a custom macro with this command and put it to UI for convenience.